NewsStateState-Ohio

 Democrats have introduced their own eight-bill immigration enforcement package, though their proposals face a steep uphill battle with Republicans holding a super-majority in the legislature.

-Representative Cecil Thomas, D-Cincinnati, Rep. Karen Brownlee, D-Symmes Township and Rep. Ashley Bryant Bailey, D-Cincinnati, will be there to present their case.
+Rep. Cecil Thomas, D-Cincinnati, Rep. Karen Brownlee, D-Symmes Township and Rep. Ashley Bryant Bailey, D-Cincinnati, presented their ideas at the press conference.